IMAGINE A WORLD WHERE RENEWABLE ENERGY AND

 that building owners and developers can use to:

-• upgrade their building's energy performance,
+1) upgrade their building's energy performance,

-• install renewable energy systems; and
+2) install renewable energy systems, and

-• reduce resource consumption
+3) reduce resource consumption

-with no money down and with the financing repaid through their property's tax bill.
+with the financing repaid through their property's tax bill.

 Watch short